MBrassey/OfflineReady/README.md

 ## OfflineReady

 I've updated an existing budget tracker application to allow for offline access and functionality.
 The user is now able to add expenses and deposits to their budget with or without a network connection, transforming it to a Progressive Web Application (PWA).
 If the user enters transactions offline, the total is updated when they're brought back online.
-This was accomplished using IndexedDB to handle offline transactions and a configure Service Worker to cache webapp assets for offline use.
+This was accomplished using IndexedDB to handle offline transactions and a Service Worker configured to cache webapp assets for offline use.

 ![licensebadge](https://img.shields.io/badge/license-CC0_1.0_Universal-blue)